 c.
-The 20,000 lb PNEUMATIC WINCH CONTROL has two positions.
+The 15,000 lb and 20,000 lb PNEUMATIC WINCH CONTROL has two positions.

 RELEASE

 In this position, the winch is disengaged and air tension (if present) is released from the cable.
 Allow up to 15 seconds for release of air tension.
 The cable can then "free-wheel".
 The cable may need to be slackened to allow winch to disengage.